“1959 Cadillac El Dorado”, 24″x36″x1.5″, acylic/ink blocks, 2016.

 Colors used: Prussian Blue, Light Blue Violet, Dioxazine Purple, Naples Yellow, Unbleached/Titanium/Zinc White, Ghost Gum, Raw Umber, Alizarin/Napthol/Cadmium Reds, Carbon/Payne’s Gray, Terre Verte/Viridian Green, and Burnt Sienna.

-This painting is available for purchase through:
+Available for purchase through:

 Skidmore Contemporary Gallery

 2525 Michigan Ave, Santa Monica, CA 90404